vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 1. Login to Vendia Share [here](https://share.vendia.net/login).

-  a.
   Don’t have a login, you can sign up for one [here](https://share.vendia.net/).

 2. Create Uni

-  a.Click the 'Create Universal Application' button on the top-right.
+  Click the 'Create Universal Application' button on the top-right.
 Next, use the ‘Create your own’ option.

 3.Fill out details in the Uni Creation Wizard.